siliconswampio/wire-eosio-cdt/docs/09_tutorials/02_abi-variants.md

 };
 ```

-Now you can deploy the contract and it will be backwards compatible with the previous existing multi-index table.
+Now you can deploy the contract and it will be backwards compatible with the previous existing multi index table.

-## Use variant when changing an already deployed multi-index table
+## Use variant when changing an already deployed multi index table

 ### Preconditions
-- It is assumed you deployed the contract defined in [this section](../06_how-to-guides/40_multi-index/how-to-instantiate-a-multi-index-table.md) and now you are going to change its table structure.
+- It is assumed you deployed the contract defined in [this section](../06_how-to-guides/02_multi-index/how-to-instantiate-a-multi-index-table.md) and now you are going to change its table structure.

 To change the existing table structure, you will use the `std::variant` in conjunction with ABI extensions; you can read a tutorial on abi extensions [here](./01_binary-extension.md).
 You will add another field to the table called `variant_field` which can store either of the following data `int8_t`, `int16_t`, and `int32_t`.
 You can do it by adding below data member to the table structure: